 So, now that we’ve talked about how to begin identifying target markets for your business, let’s take a look at how some brands apply these principles to their marketing campaigns.

-In each of these examples, we have to rely on a educated guesswork.
+In each of these target market examples, we have to rely on a educated guesswork.
 However, if we examine each brand’s messaging closely, and back this up with some research, we’ll be able to infer a great deal about their target markets.

 When it comes to lawn care, few brands are as well-known as Miracle-Gro.